monasobh/WebDocs-Assignment-Group-1/README.md

 To archieve an affordance-character, links in the navigation or buttons should react to a mouse-hover to signal functionality to the user.

 # Included Elements in Pages:
+1. You can see the list of all webpages in this document [webpages-list](website-content/webpages-list.html)
-1. XML Data-File: Courses for the course-overview page will be read out of the Courses-List.xml file provided by us
+2. XML Data-File: Courses for the course-overview page will be read out of the Courses-List.xml file provided by us
-2. SVG Image: The Logo of the studio is a svg file, which should be included in the header of the pages
+3. SVG Image: The Logo of the studio is a svg file, which should be included in the header of the pages
-3. Audio and Video:
+4. Audio and Video:

 Salsa Page:<br>